In this article we will look at:

 A few other less common types of hernias are epigastric hernias, spigelian hernias, and diaphragmatic hernias, muscle hernias

-How does hernia occur?
+How does a hernia occur?

 Hernias are usually caused by a combination of: